-- 6. EBITDA (Earnings before interest, tax, depreciation and amortization) = Income (loss) before income taxes + Interest expense + Depreciation and amortization + Impairment loss on goodwill and other intangible assets - 7.
-Domestic Professional Division sales are included in the Global Business segment. - 8.
-Net sales by reportable segment represent sales to external customers only and do not include intersegment/interarea sales or transfers. - $9. \ \, \text{Operating profitability by reportable segment does not include eliminations/corporate}.$ - Segments were changed to reflect application of the "Revised Accounting Standard for Disclosures about Segments of an Enterprise and Related information" (ASBJ Statement No. 17 of March 27, 2009) in the year ended March 2011.
-The change in segments has been retrospectively applied to data for years ended March 2010 and earlier.
+- intangible assets - 7.
+Domestic Professional Division sales are included in the Global Business segment - 8.
+Net sales by reportable segment represent sales to external customers only and do not include intersegment/interarea sales or transfers. - 9.
+Operating profitability by reportable segment does not include eliminations/corporate. - 10.
+Segments were changed to reflect application of the "Revised Accounting Standard for Disclosures about Segments of an Enterprise and Related information" (ASBJ Statement No. 17 of March 27, 2009) in the year ended March 2011.
+The change in segments has been retrospectively applied to data for years ended March 2010 and earlier 11.
 The Company partially revised its reportable segment classification method effective from the period ended December 2015.
-Accordingly, the "Domestic Cosmetics Business" and "Global Business" segments were - 11.
-The Company partially revised its reportable segment classification method effective from the period ended December 2015.
-Accordingly, the "Domestic Cosmetics Business" and "Global Business" segments, respectively.
+Accordingly, the "Domestic Cosmetics Business" and "Global Business" segments were - reclassified as the "Japan Business" and "Global Business" segments, respectively.
 Taking into account this change, certain subsidiaries previously included in the "Domestic Cosmetics Business" segment were reallocated to the "Global Business" and "Others" segments.
 Moreover, in order to more accurately grasp actual operating results in each segment, the allocation method for certain expenses was also revised. - 12.
-Effective from the year ended December 2016, reportable segment classifications have been changed from the "Japan Business" and "Global Business" segments to the "Japan Business," "China Business," "Asia Pacific Business," "Americas Business," "EMEA Business" and "Travel Retail Business" segments in accordance with changes in the organizational structure of the Shiseido Group.
+Effective from the year ended December 2016, reportable segment classifications have been changed from the "Japan Business" and "Global Business" segments to the "Japan Business," "Asia Pacific Business," "Americas Business," "EMEA Business" and "Travel Retail Business" segments in accordance with changes in the organizational structure of the Shiseido Group.
 Segment information for the 12 months ended December 2015 has been restated in line with changes in the method of classifying reportable segments.